minjikoo3/dsci-100-final-project/README.md

 players_test <- testing(players_split)

 ### Implementing Five-Fold Cross-Validation
+Instead of relying on just one train-test split, we implemented five-fold cross-validation using `vfold_cv()`.

+In five-fold CV:

-To reduce overfitting and improve model generalization, we use 5-fold cross-validation `vfold_cv()`.
-This technique divides the training data into five subsets (folds), where the model is trained on four folds and tested on the remaining one.
-This process repeats five times, ensuring robust evaluation.
+The training data is split into 5 subsets (or "folds").

+The model is trained on 4 folds and validated on the remaining one.

+This process repeats 5 times, each time using a different fold for validation.

+This technique helps detect overfitting and provides a better estimate of how the model is expected to perform on new data.
+Stratification by gender is used again here to ensure balance across folds.

 players_vfold <- vfold_cv(players_train, v = 5, strata = gender)
 players_vfold

 ### Data Visualization
-To gain insights into the dataset, we create visualizations that help in understanding the distribution of gender, played hours, and age.
+To understand the data better, we created two visualizations using `ggplot`.
+These help explore patterns and potential relationships between gender, age, and played hours.

 Figure 1: Total Played Hours by Gender
-A bar plot shows the total hours played per gender, indicating which groups contribute the most data.
+This bar chart shows the total number of hours played by each gender group.
+It helps identify which gender groups are more active or more represented in the game environment

 gender_bar <- players_tidy |>
 ggplot(aes(x = gender, y = played_hours, fill = gender)) +